raygun101/MarkupKit/README.md

         <UITableViewCell textLabel.text="Row 2c"/>
     </LMTableView>

-The `footer` processing instruction can be used to set the footer title for the current section:
+The `footer` processing instruction can be used to set a footer title for the current section:

     <LMTableView style="groupedTableView">
         <?header Section 1?>